juji-io/site/blog/how-to-select-a-chatbot-platform-powered-by-generative-ai.md

 ### Abilities to handle user digressions

 Each person has their own unique way of thinking and conversing.
 Even when there's a set agenda, human-to-human conversations rarely follow it precisely.
 The same goes for AI-human interviews.
-Therefore, your AI chatbot should be able to handle diverse digression situations (see a related link in comment), to bring the conversation back on track and successfully complete a survey/interview.
+Therefore, your AI chatbot should be able to handle diverse digression situations, to bring the conversation back on track and successfully complete a survey/interview.

 Since handling diverse types of digressions requires considerable effort, look for an AI platform that offers automatic, configurable digression handling (Image 3.5),  accelerating time-to-value and AI ROI.